 Coaching vs. Therapy

 There are good arguments for both sides and I’m not here to claim that one is better than the other.
-With that being said, while therapy is amazing and serves a purpose, it’s not for everyone, it’s not always the best option, and it’s certainly not the only option when it comes to mental health.
+With that being said, while therapy is amazing and serves a purpose, it’s not for everyone, it’s not always the best option, and it’s certainly not the only way to support one’s mental health.
 However, if you have a mental illness or problem, seek help from a psychiatrist or a psychotherapist.

 The proactive nature of coaching can be highly beneficial in the mental health space by helping people with issues or obstacles that may not be addressed in therapy.
 I personally know people who saw therapists for years while struggling with work-related issues.
 When I asked if the therapist was helping in that area, they said no, though it was clear that was a source of their struggles.